-- Oban Hogmanay Scotland's West Highland's seaside resort holds public events every other year that include concerts, fireworks and other celebrations.
-They'll be seeing out 2017 and welcoming in 2018 for the next one.
-But meanwhile, the atmosphere in the town is very lively.
-Most pubs and bars have an extended licence to 3am - though many operate a "lock-in" with no one admitted after midnight.
+- Oban Hogmanay: Scotland's West Highland's seaside resort holds public events every other year and New Year's is always a big one.
+Expect concerts, fireworks, and other celebrations.
+The atmosphere in the town is very lively with most pubs and bars having extended hours to 3 a.m. or later.
+Many operate a "lock-in" with no one admitted after midnight.
 The ferries and boats in the harbor add to the din and there's plenty of well lubricated Scottish jollity in the streets.
 Don't expect an early night.

-- Biggar Bonfire An enormous bonfire in the center of this small town starts about 9:30p.m. on New Year's Eve.
+- Biggar Bonfire: An enormous bonfire in the center of this small town starts about 9:30 p.m. on New Year's Eve.
 This bonfire is so big that they actually start building up the pile of fuel for Hogmanay ignition on December 1.
+You can watch them build the bonfire from December 1 on the website.
 If you have a streak of pyromania in you, you'll love it.

-- Stonehaven Fireball Festival 60 marchers whirl 16 pound balls of fire around their heads in a dramatic and terrifying spectacle on New Year's Eve.
+- Stonehaven Fireball Festival: 60 marchers whirl 16 pound balls of fire around their heads in a dramatic and terrifying spectacle on New Year's Eve.
 At one time, only men born in the borough of Stonehaven could take part.
 Today, people who have lived there for a number of years and have served as parade marshals can apply to take part.
-And quite a few women can whirl the huge and heavy ball of flame around their heads.
+And quite a few women can whirl the huge and heavy ball of flame around their heads too.

-- Burghead Hogmanay - The Burning of the Clavie Celebrated on 11 January - or The Old New Year - this is a ritual fire ceremony that involves burning barrels and spectacles to chill the heart of anyone who saw the cult horror film The Wicker Man.
+- Burghead Hogmanay - The Burning of the Clavie: Celebrated on January 11 (otherwise known as the The Old New Year), this is a ritual fire ceremony that involves burning barrels and spectacles to chill the heart of anyone who saw the cult horror film The Wicker Man.

-- Comrie Flambeau Procession A torchlight procession that can involve thousands of people, many in costumes.
-The Comrie Flambeau are not any sort of torch.
-They are usually at least 10 feet tall - each carried by one person.
-They are made from saplings wrapped in hessian—or hopsacking fabric—soaked in tar.
-No one really knows how far back this event goes but some people claim it is of pagan origin.
+- Comrie Flambeau Procession: A torchlight procession that involves thousands of people, many in costumes.
+The Comrie Flambeau torches are usually at least 10 feet tall and are made from saplings wrapped in hessian—or hopsacking fabric—soaked in tar.
+No one really knows how far back this event goes, but some people claim it is of pagan origin.

-- Dufftown If you're doing a bit of whisky touring and find yourself in the Speyside whisky region on New Year's Eve, head for the Dufftown, the capital of Speyside, to see in the new year.
-There, just before the stroke of midnight, the local distillery and shortbread manufacturer give out free drams and shortbread to wet the baby's head - the baby being the new year, of course.
+- Dufftown: If you're doing a bit of whisky touring and find yourself in the Speyside whisky region on New Year's Eve, head for Dufftown, the capital of Speyside, to see in the New Year.
+Just before the stroke of midnight, the local distillery and shortbread manufacturer give out free drams and shortbread to "wet the baby's head" as they say.